50 Years of the SCORE Baja 500

 Mexico's never-ending desert in the Baja Peninsula is unforgiving.
 The blinding dust, needle-sharp cactus and mindless booby-traps often set by locals waiting for a crash are a constant reminder of how dangerous it can be to race in the SCORE Baja 500.

 Obstacles pop up everywhere on the course, crashes are frequent and unfortunately even a few lives have been lost.
-Yet, many years ago when I was beginning my career in automotive journalism I raced it.
-Technically, I rode shot-gun like a piece of luggage in a Class 7 Ford Ranger driven by the late Off-Road Hall of Fame inductee, Manny Esquerra.
+Yet, when I was beginning my career in automotive journalism I raced it and won.
+In truth, I was the co-pilot in a Class 7 Ford Ranger driven by the late Off-Road Hall of Fame inductee, Manny Esquerra.

 Esquerra drove so skillfully that June day with so much confidence and joy that I actually had time to glance out the window netting and take in the scenery of the Peninsula, especially where it neared the Pacific ocean.
 In 9 hours Esquerra finished the race with me by his side, even though his brother I'm told wanted to navigate the second half of the course.
 It was a once in a lifetime thing and I was just having so much fun in his Class 7 Ford Ranger that I didn't want to get out, even if my bladder, and his brother, told me otherwise.